Neverland Ranch: Financial status

 On November 10, 2008, Jackson transferred the title to Sycamore Valley Ranch Company, LLC, and neighbors reported immediate activity on the property, including the amusement rides being trucked along the highway.
 Jackson still owned an unknown stake in the property, since Sycamore Valley Ranch was a joint venture between Jackson (represented by McMillan) and an affiliate of Colony Capital.
 The Santa Barbara County Assessor's Office stated Jackson sold an unknown proportion of his property rights for $35 million.
 Subsequent news reports however, indicated that Colony Capital had invested only $22.5 million in the property.
-In any event, reliable sources indicate that Colony is the majority owner.
+In any event, reliable sources indicate that Colony was the majority owner.

 Kyle Forsyth, Colony's project manager, described the estate's Tudor-style buildings and savanna-like grasslands as "English country manor meets Kenya."
 Colony hoped to sell the ranch, located in Santa Barbara County, in its entirety.
-Subdividing it, says Forsyth, "would destroy it".
+Subdividing it, said Forsyth, "would destroy it".

 The Zipper, Lolli Swing and Spider rides were purchased by Helm and Sons Amusements which also purchased rides for Jackson while Neverland's private amusement park was in operation.
 Butler Amusements, of Fairfield, California purchased six of the rides.
 Since their sale, these rides have appeared at county and state fairs across California, Oregon and Washington, sometimes with signs describing their Neverland origin.
 Archway Amusements Corp of Imperial, Missouri purchased the 65 ft ferris wheel which was originally custom made for Jackson in 1990 for $215,000 by the manufacturer Eli Bridge Company of Jacksonville, Illinois.

 Some rides were more permanently installed.
-The Dragon Wagon kiddie coaster is in operation at Coney Island, New York City.
+The Dragon Wagon children's roller coaster is in operation at Coney Island, New York City.
 The Sea Dragon swinging ship ride was purchased in 2008 by Beech Bend Park in Bowling Green, Kentucky.
 The bumper cars were permanently installed at CalExpo, site of the California State Fair.

-In 2013, the billionaire British heir and businessman Jo Bamford made plans to buy the ranch, but never finished the deal.
+In 2013, the billionaire British businessman Jo Bamford made plans to buy the ranch, but never finished the deal.